nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

   $ sudo -u www-data php occ config:list

-By default passwords and other sensitive data is omitted from the report, so the output can be posted publicly (e.g. as part of a bug report).
+By default passwords and other sensitive data are omitted from the report, so the output can be posted publicly (e.g. as part of a bug report).
 In order to generate a full backport of all config values the ``--private`` flag needs to be set::